rejamison/sentimental/README.md

 * No supports are required.
 * Printed with 50% infill and brim to avoid warping.
 * The case has a very large surface area touching the build plate.
 Take appropriate measures (glue stick, painters tape, etc.)so that you can get it off.
-* The case is somewhat optional since those
+* The case is optional if you have another Pi case and don't mind the wires.
-* Before printing, you may want to check measurements for the barrel jack port, armature wire holes and LED mounts.
-If you're careful, you can get everything to friction fit, but it depends on the tolerance of your printer.
+* If you're careful, you can get everything to friction fit, but it depends on the tolerance of your printer and the specific parts you're using.
+Before printing, you should check measurements for:
+    * barrel jack port (6mm)
+    * armature wire holes (3.5mm w/ 0.1mm tolerance)
+    * LED mounting holes (2mm holes, 8mm apart)
+    * globe bottom diameter (98.5mm)

 ## Assembly